 Keep in mind

 Overall, tea tree oil isn’t a proven cyst remedy.
-There are still no studies to show that it can remove or prevent cysts.
+There are still no studies that show it can remove or prevent cysts.

 Also, since not all cysts are caused by ingrown hairs, tea tree oil is highly unlikely to help all types of cysts — though trying it is low risk and may help in shrinking the cyst.